Django installation

 So, let's create a virtual environment (also called a virtualenv).
 Virtualenv will isolate your Python/Django setup on a per-project basis.
 This means that any changes you make to one website won't affect any others you're also developing.
 Neat, right?

-All you need to do is find a directory in which you want to create the virtualenv
+All you need to do is find a directory in which you want to create the virtualenv; your home directory, for example.
+On Windows, it might look like C:\Users\Name\ (where Name is the name of your login).

-NOTE: On Windows, make sure that this directory does not contain accented or special characters; if your username contains accented characters, use a different directory, for example,
+NOTE: On Windows, make sure that this directory does not contain accented or special characters; if your username contains accented characters, use a different directory, for example, C:\djangogirls.

-For this tutorial we will be using a new directory djangogirls
+For this tutorial we will be using a new directory djangogirls from your home directory:

 command-line

-.
+We will make a virtualenv called myvenv.
 The general command will be in the format:

 command-line